 The Presentation Timer is only available when the input signal is a PC or notebook with D-SUB/COMP.
-IN or DVI-D terminal in use.
+IN, DVI-D or HDMI terminal in use.
+It is not available when the input signal is a DVI-D or HDMI signal with HDCP format.